matthew-devonport/DEATHLESS-Portfolio/README.md

 You can see the site live at it's current state (finished) at: https://deathless-studio.com/#/

-As of 11/03/2020, the site is very close to completion.

-As of 27/04/2020, the site is bascially complete.
-Talking to the client (who is a friend) he keeps second guessing himself on color scheme and other minor things.
-I have asked to go remote with him so we can go through it quicker.
-He is procrastinating with this each time I ask him.
-It's a paidless project so I am considering the site FINISHED and active until I hear more from him.

-As of 10/5/2020, I have got in contact with the client.
-He requested quite a few style changes.
-I have completed them.
-He has requested that I also create the shop for him on Shopify.
-Once that is done the site will be 100% complete.

 As of 14/5/2020, the customer requested another page for his apparel.
 I have completed this.
 He is requesting a couple of font size changes, we will go through these shortly.
 I have completed the structure and styling for his shopify site.
 Once he uploads products onto it, he will advertise the site going live.
 It is now available at: https://deathless-studio.com